 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has cash balances primarily in large Canadian chartered banks, and it's convertible debenture, promissory note payable and loans payable have fixed rates of interest.
-The Company's current policy is to invest cash Canadian bank savings accounts with interest that varies at prime.
+The Company has cash balances primarily in large Canadian chartered banks, and its convertible debenture and loans payable have fixed rates of interest.
+The Company's current policy is to invest cash in Canadian bank savings accounts with interest that varies at prime.